GroupLang/minimal-provider-llm-router/README.md

 You can use it as a base to enhance the functionalities of the provider, improve bidding strategies, etc.

+## Main Applications

+The Minimal Provider LLM Router serves as a foundational setup for deploying language model services in a cloud environment.
+Its main applications include:

+- **Bidding Strategy Implementation**: The router can be used to implement and test various bidding strategies in a market environment, allowing providers to optimize their proposals based on cost, performance, and other factors.

+- **API Gateway for Language Models**: It acts as an API gateway that facilitates communication between clients and language models, supporting multiple models and configurations.

+- **Scalable Deployment**: Designed to be deployed on AWS using Terraform, it provides a scalable infrastructure that can handle varying loads and ensure high availability.

+- **Authentication and Security**: The setup includes mechanisms for API authentication and secure handling of API keys, ensuring that only authorized requests are processed.

+- **Customizable and Extensible**: The router is built to be easily customizable and extensible, allowing developers to add new features, integrate additional services, and tailor the setup to specific needs.

 The current functionalities are the following:
 - Bid strategy: It scans for open instances and creates a proposal with the minimum bid allowed ($0.01).